 Since its beginnings in 1930’s Paris when the bassoonist Fernand Oubradous established the 'Trio d'anches de Paris' with Messrs.
 Myrtil Morel and Pierre Lefebvre, the formation Trio d'anches has existed as a recognised genre in classical concert halls.
 With the CD 'Paris 1937 hommage au Trio d'anches de Paris' the Trio Lézard pays respect to that ensemble and its epoch.
 The recordings of these previously unrecorded works have been given a 2015 ECHO Klassik award.

 Yet even the 'Trio d'anches de Paris' had needed to expand on its repertoire of works of great masters of the genre.
 The Trio Lézard also expanded its instrumentation to include such so-called 'peripherals' as cor anglais, bass clarinet, contrabassoon, oboe d'amore, basset horn etc., and even saxophones, bagpipes or crumhorns can be heard at concerts of Trio Lézard.
-Finally, the historical predecessors of the oboe, clarinet and bassoon were added.
-The Trio Lézard’s own transcriptions, whether of French chansons, Renaissance suites or Rossini overtures, are part of the repertoire in addition to music by Bach, Mozart and original compositions from the 30’s.
+Finally, after the historical predecessors of the oboe, clarinet and bassoon, the rare sarrusophones and rothphones were also added.
+The Trio Lézard’s own transcriptions, whether of French chansons, Renaissance suites or Rossini overtures, are part of the repertoire in addition to music by Bach, Mozart and original compositions from the 20's and 30’s.
 Thus the Trio Lézard is able to perform music from six centuries, each delivered in the very individual 'Lézard' sound.
 All Lézard arrangements are published by the Egge-Verlag, the artistic director of which is Stéphane Egeling.

 The Trio Lézard continues to re-imagine the classical chamber concert.
 Each of the three musicians has worthwhile expertise beyond the classical concert podium which is invaluable for the workings and success of the trio: Stefan Hoffmann is a radio presenter, Jan Creutz is a rock musician and Stéphane Egeling is a publisher and editor.
 These experiences influence the trio’s performances.
 Contact with the concert public is of central importance, so often a programme features a recurring theme in the form of a story that weaves through the works performed.